cnelabneu/tbi-docs/docs/so.md

   -	Record information on scheduling & info document
   -	Date of intervention
   -	Intervention version
-  -	Record on redcap under Resistance the intervention version (A1, B2, etc) as well as Session leader and SO
+  -	Write post intervention report on teams
 ## Possible events and action plans:

 A.	The participant is off screen for more than 1 minute